BlackPie/machine_learning_az/src/1_data_preprocessing.md

 # Part 1: Data Preprocessing

-There are differnt types of variables - dependent and independent.
+There are different types of variables - dependent and independent.
 We use independent variables to predict dependent ones.
 For example, we use country, age and salary variables to predict sales.